propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.4.10 =
+* Ensure term name for type and location is included within registration email, as opposed to IDs
+* Added ability to record reason why viewing was cancelled
+* Changes made so third parties can hook into notes meta box when they register their own custom post types, such as the recent Maintenance Jobs add on

 = 1.4.9 =
 * Added support for commercial property types when using the [properties] shortcode.
 For example: [properties department="commercial" property_type_id=X]